kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 Once you are very familiar with these elements you can pass this test all the time.

-**Introduction**.
+## Introduction.

-Thank you for calling (possibly or if needed insert company name) .
+Thank you for calling (possibly or if needed insert company name).

 My name is Kevin.

 How can I help you?

-**Acknowledge**.
+## Acknowledge.

 Okay.

 I see.

 Let the customer know that you hear them.

-**Clarify**.
+## Clarify.

 So you calling regarding...

 Rephrase the situation or customer concern.

 Just to make sure I understand the situation correctly.

 Rephrase the situation.

 You may further clarify by asking did I get that correctly?

-**Probe**.
+## Probe.

 Can you tell me more about you.

 Insert issue or problem you are experiencing.

-**Apologize**.
+## Apologize.

 I'm sorry to hear about that.

 I'm sorry you are encountering some issues with your service.

 I'm sorry for the specific experience you are encountering.

 I apologize for (specific issue).

 Avoid saying, I'm sorry for that or I apologize for that.

 Always refer to the specific issue.

 I'm sorry to hear that the delivery wasn't on time.

 I apologize that you are experiencing difficulty with your service.

-**Empathize**.
+## Empathize.

 I understand why you are upset.

 I'm a customer as well and I know how frustrating it is when the product or service is not going or working smoothly.

 If I was in your situation I would be upset as well.

-**Assure**.
+## Assure.

 But don't worry you have reached the right person or department.

 I'll work on getting insert specific issue fixed.

-**Verify the customer**.
+## Verify the customer.

 May I have your name address last four digits of your social , please.

 Just to make sure I have the right account may I have your insert required information.

-**Hold procedure. **
+## Hold procedure.

 May I place you on hold for two minutes?

 I just need to double-check some information related to (their specific question)

-**Thank the customer for complying. **
+## Thank the customer for complying.

 If they give you their address or agree to wait on hold, always thank the customer.

-**Solve the issue**.
+## Solve the issue.

 Provide the information or instructions needed or transfer the customer to the right department.

-**Transfer procedures**.
+## Transfer procedures.

 To best assist you I'll transfer your call to specific department.

 They will be able to assist you with your specific concern.

 Please stay on the line I'll transfer your call now.

-**Summarize. **
+## Summarize.

 I'll just place some notes on the account.

 You called today about specific concern.

 We did specific action and your concern is now addressed.
 Or fixed.

-**Provide additional assistance. **
+## Provide additional assistance.

 Would there be anything else that I can assist you with?

 Or do you have any other questions that I can answer for you?

-**Personalise. **
+## Personalise.

 Use the customer's name.

 It's Mr. Smith or Ms. Smith.

 Or their first name if they tell you that you can call them by they're first name.

 Don't use ma'am or sir.

 It's a Filipino thing.

 Americans go by names.

 It affects your confidence negatively.

 It puts you in an interior position.

 Your job is to assist them as an equal and not pretend to be lower than them.

 Using sir and ma'am tells them that you didn't bother to remember their name when they told you the first time.

 Using sir and ma'am is only allowed if the customer has a name that sounds like a curse word.

-**Closing spiel. **
+## Closing spiel.

 Thank you for calling (insert company name).

-**Branding. **
+## Branding.

 Just insert the company name at the opening and closing spiel as needed.